Paris corridor into the US

 What this corridor does not include.

 No legal services.
 No French company formation, no AMF or ACPR notifications, no Banque de France filings, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or France-US double-tax-treaty review.
+No US tax structuring, FATCA analysis, or France-US double-tax-treaty analysis.
 No customs and tariff classification.
 No ITAR or EAR clearance work for defense and dual-use operators.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, or DOT clearance work for biotech, fintech, or industrial operators.

 Frequently asked.

 French commercial culture leads with intellectual prestige, design pedigree, and savoir-faire.
-The Made in France frame works as a luxury positioning signal in Asia and the Gulf and reads in the United States as a quality flag, not as a US category claim.
-American procurement, US wholesale buyers, and US co-investors sort fast on US category, US peer set, and US-procurement risk architecture.
+The Made in France frame works as a luxury positioning signal in Asia and the Gulf and judges in the United States as a quality flag, not as a US category claim.
+American procurement, US wholesale buyers, and US co-investors sort fast on US category, US peer set, and US-procurement risk answers.
 Paris materials lead with intellectual or design pedigree and tend to omit the US category.
-Paris firms entering the US must put US category, US peer set, and US-procurement risk architecture in the lead with the French heritage carrying as supporting proof.
+Paris firms entering the US must put US category, US peer set, and US-procurement risk answers in the lead with the French heritage carrying as supporting proof.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Paris and the US corridor.